VanessaMancia/sudden-network-slowdown/README.md

 ## 📊 **Incident Summary and Findings**

-Goal: Gather relevant data from logs, network traffic, and endpoints.
-Consider inspecting the logs for excessive successful / failed connections from any devices.
-If discovered, pivot and inspect those devices for any suspicious file or process events.
+**Objective:** Analyze logs, network data, and endpoints to identify signs of unauthorized scanning or data movement.
+Focus on identifying devices with excessive failed/successful connection attempts and suspicious file or process activity.

-Activity: Ensure data is available from all key sources for analysis.
+**Relevant Data Sources:**
 - `DeviceNetworkEvents`
 - `DeviceFileEvents`
 - `DeviceProcessEvents`